-- Americas: 3% increase quarter-over-quarter and an 8% increase over year-over-year
+- Americas: 3% increase quarter-over-quarter and an 8% increase year-over-year

-- EMEA: 4% increase quarter-over-quarter and an 8% increase over year-over-year
+- EMEA: 4% increase quarter-over-quarter and an 8% increase year-over-year

-- Asia-Pacific: 6% increase quarter-over-quarter and an 11% increase over year-over-year
+- Asia-Pacific: 6% increase quarter-over-quarter and an 11% increase year-over-year

 In Q2 2021, Equinix delivered record bookings, noting particular success in the Americas region and enterprise vertical, with 4.6k+ deals across 3.2k+ customers.
 Additionally, the company’s channel program contributed 35%+ of Equinix’s bookings.